wrale/wrale-fleet/metal/hw/README.md

 ## Integration

 This package provides the hardware abstraction layer for the Wrale Fleet Metal system.
-It should be consumed by fleet-metal-core for system-level management.
+It should be consumed by ../core for system-level management.
 Direct hardware access should only occur through this package.

 ## Development